 The JSON with the results

-Here, the example with Go is particularly telling since it is quite unlike Java or Python, both in basic things like lack of classes and in the way it works with threads.
+Say we're writing an integration from scratch for a new language, like Go.
+Go is very different from Java or Python, both in basic things like lack of classes and in the way it works with threads.
 Not only was it impossible to reuse the code - even the general solutions couldn’t be translated from one language to another.
 Then what has been reused?

 Probably the most important part of Allure Report is its data format, the JSON file that stores the results of test runs.
-That format is the meeting point for all languages, the thing that makes Allure Report language-agnostic.
+That format is the meeting point for all languages, and it is the thing that makes Allure Report language-agnostic.

-Designing that format took about a year, and it has incorporated some major architectural decisions - which means if you’re writing a new integration, you no longer have to think about this stuff.
-Thanks to this, it was possible to write the first, raw version of allure-go over a weekend - although it took several months to solve problems of execution and work out the kinks.
+Designing the data format took about a year, and it has incorporated some major architectural decisions - which means if you’re writing a new integration, you no longer have to think about this stuff.

 Experience